Jbirch-Git/Jbirch-Homelab/Zero-Trust/Home-Lab Zero-Trust Setup/Zero-Trust Setup.md

 ![Posture-Change](Images/Posture-Change.png)

-As we can see the posture has changed and
+As we can see the posture has changed by default for Cloudflare Device Posture is evaluated at the start of the session creation.
+We will create a new session to the firewall and see if the traffic is passed.